 Application Instructions and Deadline

-Responses to this RFP should be submitted by email to the A&T office email address: <[email protected]> with cc: to Ms. Tika Jaishi-Neupane at email [email protected] no later than May 14, 2019 at 5 p.m.
+Responses to this RFP should be submitted by email to the A&T office email address: <[email protected]> with cc: to Ms. Tika Jaishi-Neupane at email [email protected] later than March 25, 2019at 5 p.m.
 Addis Ababa, Ethiopia time.

 Any explanation desired by a prospective offeror regarding the meaning or interpretation of this solicitation must be requested in writing only.
-Questions should be submitted via email to <[email protected]> with cc: to Ms. Tika Jaishi-Neupane at email <[email protected]> no later than May 07, 2019 by 5 p.m.
+Questions should be submitted via email to <[email protected]> with cc: to Ms. Tika Jaishi-Neupane at email <[email protected]>no later than March21, 2019 by 5 p.m.
 Addis Ababa, Ethiopia time.

 Withdrawal of Proposals